Carrer del Consell de Cent, Barcelona

-It's named after one of Catalonia's ancient government institutions: the Consell de Cent, the "Council of a Hundred", based in Barcelona.
+It is named after one of Catalonia's ancient government institutions: the Consell de Cent, the "Council of a Hundred", based in Barcelona.
 The street's name was approved in 1900, and has never officially changed (but the name has indeed changed of official language).
 Its original denomination on Ildefons Cerdà's plan, however, was Ll (a separate letter in the Spanish alphabet before 1994).

+The central 20 blocks of the street have been converted in 2023 to a living street, as part of the municipality's Superilles (Superblock) programme.
+This provides an environment where pedestrians have priority, but cycles and motor vehicles retain access at a low speed.